ARQ-CRISP/Robotics-AI-Mini-School/tasks.md

 - The arm moves back to home configuration.

-***Your code:***

-Should consist of:
+***Your code should consist of::***

 - Create a ROS node that reads the information provided by the input node.

-- Create a ROS node that would control the arms to perform grasping the object.
+By reading this information, the node should also control the arms to perform grasping the object.

-- Update the launch file to activate the nodes.
+- Update the launch file to activate the node.

-Your graph should look like it:
+Your graph should look like this:

 [![Teams](teamsb.png)]()